 #48.
 Sea Holly

-This distinctive-shaped flower is also preferred as an addition to gardens which do not need so much effort to be maintained and are located in drier areas.
+These distinctive pincushion flowers are also preferred as an addition to gardens that do not need so much effort to be maintained and are located in drier areas.

 Also known as eryngium, it grows best in poor and dry soil and does not need regular watering or fertilizers, which makes it favorable for people who cannot dedicate a lot of time and effort to take care of their landscapes.